Some times relationships just don’t work out. Thousands of children are affected by divorce and separation each year.

 Babies are especially sensitive to changes in their routines and the confusion can affect their sleep in a dramatic way.

 Problems may develop due to two conflicting and opposing parenting styles.
-As an extreme example you might have a regimented perfectionist parent with rules for every event at home.
-Opposite to that there might be a former partner who allow the children complete freedom to snack on whatever they want and just fall asleep in front of the television whenever they drop off to sleep.
+As an extreme example, you might have a regimented perfectionist parent with rules for every event at home.
+Opposite to that, there might be a former partner who allows the children complete freedom to snack on whatever they want and just fall asleep in front of the television whenever they drop off to sleep.
 Imagine the emotional and social skills a young child would need to deal with these massive changes.
 Many children are expected to do just this every few days.

--You can keep duplicates of favourite bedtime books or music and pajamas at both homes to keep things consistent and familiar for your child making them feel more secure.
+- Keep duplicates of favorite bedtime books or music and pajamas at both homes to keep things consistent and familiar for your child making them feel more secure.

--Reading the same favourite bedtime story at both houses gives the child the familiarity and security to wind down and makes it easier for them to go to sleep.
+- Reading the same favorite bedtime story at both houses gives the child the familiarity and security to wind down and makes it easier for them to go to sleep.

-–When your child moves between homes, he might feel unsettled and grumpy when he first arrives.
+- When your child moves between homes, he might feel unsettled and grumpy when he first arrives.
 Deal with this unsettled period by having a homecoming ritual.
-It could be a bath with your child’s favourite music playing, eating a snack together, going into the garden and looking at new flowers that opened up or saying hello to the family pets.
+It could be a bath with your child’s favorite music playing, eating a snack together, going into the garden and looking at new flowers that opened up, or saying hello to the family pets.
 This can help ease the transition and make them feel settled by the time it is bedtime.